ZAWARTO/NDS-Game/README.md

 it's the same document but every time you pick it up a point is added and it appears randomly In another side.
 To do this, the yellow beret can be moved to the right, left, up or down on the screen.
-In other words, the main objective of the project is to go moving the soldier to the right, left, up or down with the <arrow keys right>, <left arrow>, <up arrow> or <down arrow>, respectively.
+In other words, the main objective of the project is to go moving the soldier to the right, left, up or down with the keys right arrow, left arrow, up arrow or down arrow, respectively.

 For each document collected by the soldier, the player will get a point and another will appear again in a random position of the screen.